Share

 , , and , to name a few.

-Organic search is the best way for people to discover and access online content.
-Having content that answers their questions will attract prospective and existing customers to your content.
+Organic search is the best way to discover and access online content.
+Content that answers their questions will attract prospective and existing customers to your content.

-The better visibility your pages have in search engine results, the more likely you'll capture your audience's attention, leading to better engagement and business.
+The better your pages' visibility in search engine results, the more likely you'll capture your audience's attention, leading to better engagement and business.

 SEO marketers use what's called on-page optimization to better answer questions.
 They include what are called keywords within page content.